Veteran actors share gratitude for Oscar nominations

 BEVERLY HILLS, Calif.
 As the nominees for this year's Oscars gathered at a luncheon in Beverly Hills on Monday, industry veterans took the opportunity to reminisce on their journey, some for the first time, to the Academy Awards platform.

 "This nomination would not have come when I was in my twenties, because I was figuring out how to do this," said J.K.
-Simmons, best supporting actor favorite for "Whiplash."
+Simmons, best supporting actor favourite for "Whiplash."

 His sentiments were echoed by fellow nominees including Michael Keaton, Steve Carell, Laura Dern and Reese Witherspoon, all of whom have been acting for more than two decades.